Diversity Mission Statement

 We strive to create a community that is diverse in many ways, including race, ethnicity, gender, sexual orientation, age, ability, socioeconomic status, nationality, religion, belief systems, language, learning styles and more.
 We believe diversity in the classroom increases opportunities for learning and provides a richer environment for all students.

-The Committee on Inclusion and Diversity (COID), was created by the CDS Board of Trustees during the 2006-07 school year to develop a strategic plan to increase the diversity of students, faculty and administrators at CDS and to enhance an environment of inclusion, with a particular focus on increasing the recruitment and retention of underrepresented racial and ethnic groups at CDS.
+The Committee on Inclusion and Diversity (COID) was created by the CDS Board of Trustees during the 2006–07 school year to develop a strategic plan for increasing the diversity of students, faculty, and administrators at CDS and enhancing an environment of inclusion, with a particular focus on increasing the recruitment and retention of underrepresented racial and ethnic groups at CDS.

-COID strives to reach these goals by working with the admissions and hiring committees, but also by engaging with the CDS community in multiple ways to create a safe place where all people will want to be a part of:
+COID strives to reach these goals by working with the admissions and hiring committees, but also by engaging with the CDS community in multiple ways to create a safe place which all people will want to be a part of.

-Teachers on COID work on social justice curriculum for students, and also lead professional development with the faculty and staff around diversity and inclusion.
-They also lead student affinity groups that promote pride and community.
+Teachers on COID work on social justice curricula for students and also lead professional development regarding diversity and inclusion with the faculty and staff.
+They also lead student affinity groups that promote a sense of pride and community.

 Diversity in the Preschool Curriculum

 We consciously construct a curriculum that provides an anti-bias education, defined by the National Association for the Education of Young Children (NAEYC) as “an active/activist approach to challenging prejudice, stereotyping, bias and the ‘isms’ in a society in which institutional structures create and maintain sexism, racism, and handicappism.”
 For example, on any given day you might see preschoolers: